fcrepo4-labs/fcrepo-module-auth-webac/README.md

 # fcrepo-module-auth-webac
 WebAC Authorization Delegate Module for the Fedora 4 Repository.
 This is an implementation of the W3C's WebAccessControl draft specification at: [https://www.w3.org/wiki/WebAccessControl](https://www.w3.org/wiki/WebAccessControl).

-This modules enables an ACL based access control to the fedora repository.
+This module enables an ACL based access control to the fedora repository.
 Each protected resource should have a ACL file associated with it either directly or via an ancestor.
 The ACL file defines authorization based on three entities: 1) who has access, 2) what are the access permissions, and 3) to which resource.
 Please refer the above W3C specification for the ontology of the ACL RDF file.

 ### Fedora 4 WebAC documentation
 [https://wiki.duraspace.org/display/FEDORA4x/WebAC+Authorization+Delegate](https://wiki.duraspace.org/display/FEDORA4x/WebAC+Authorization+Delegate)